 - Dr Pablo Aparicio Sanchez (Cardiff): 'Structural, Electronic and Transport Properties of NaVOPO4 Polymorphs as Cathode Materials for Na-Ion Batteries'

-**The deadline for ORAL presentations has now closed**
+**The deadline for oral and poster presentations has now closed.
+Thank you for your submissions.**

 Travel and accommodation